macmillanpublishers/bookmaker/README.md

     $log_dir = "YOUR_PATH_HERE"

-The full path of the Bookmaker main parent folder:
+The full path of the main parent folder where all your scripts (including this repository) live:

-    $bookmaker_dir = "YOUR_PATH_HERE"
+    $scripts_dir = "YOUR_PATH_HERE"

 The full path of the Resource folder: